 1. Lizzy Bunton Vlogs

 Disabled parenting and Lifestyle

 I came across Lizzy in my early disabled Mum days when I was looking for well, Mums with disabilities.
-She is one of only a handful, along with Gem (from ‘WheelsNoHeels’) of disabled Mum’s on YouTube who openly talk about motherhood with a disability on their channel.
+She is one of only a handful, along with Gem (from ‘WheelsNoHeels’) of disabled Mum’s on YouTube who openly talks about motherhood with a disability on their channel.
 Lizzy is a busy Mum of 3 young children and lives with a form of Muscular Dystrophy called CMT (aka Charcot-Marie-Tooth Disease).
 She’s a full-time wheelchair user with global muscle weakness, though is mostly affected in her legs, wrists and hands.
-Lizzy vlogs a WIDE range of things that you’ll find common with any “Mummy vlogger” such as food shopping or Primark hauls, day in a life style content, arts and crafts sessions with her children, as well as disability-related things such as her experience moving onto Personal Independence Payment, parenting with CMT and wheelchair life awareness videos.
+Lizzy vlogs a WIDE range of things that you’ll find common with any “Mummy vlogger” such as food shopping or Primark hauls, day in a lifestyle content, arts and crafts sessions with her children, as well as disability-related things such as her experience moving onto Personal Independence Payment, parenting with CMT and wheelchair life awareness videos.

 YouTube Channel – Lizzy Bunton Vlogs

 Fresh out of University Ellie loves everything fashion and make-up related, as you’ll be able to tell from Methe many make-up tutorials, clothing hauls and outfits of the week look-books.
 It’s evident from the minute you start watching how funny and witty the 20-something year old is and her great sense of humour transpires through to her more serious videos where she discusses her life as a wheelchair-user with Spinal Muscular Atrophy.